hashicorp/consul/website/source/docs/guides/servers.html.md

 At this point the node has been gracefully removed from the cluster, and will shut down.

+If the leader is affected by an outage, then [manual recovery](/docs/guides/outage.html#manual-recovery-using-peers-json) needs to be done.

+To remove all agents that accidentally joined the wrong set of servers, clear out the contents of the data directory (`-data-dir`) on both client and server nodes.

+!> **WARNING** Removing data on server nodes will destroy all state in the cluster

 ## Forced Removal

 In some cases, it may not be possible to gracefully remove a server.
 For example,